elastic/kibana/docs/visualize.md

 ### Toolbar Panel

 The toolbar panel is used for interactive searching of data as well as saving and loading visualizations.
-When you choose "New search" in the wizard, you will be presented with a search bar where you can add your search terms.
+When you choose *New search* in the wizard, you will be presented with a search bar where you can add your search terms.
 For visualizations based on saved searches, the search bar will be disabled, but you can double click the grayed out saved search link to convert it to an interactive search.

 To the right of the search box there are a row of icons for creating new visualizations, saving the current visualization, loading an existing visualization, sharing or embedding the visualization, and refreshing the data for the current visualization.

 ### Aggregation Builder